OK, you're here to find out how to get rid of bed bugs, so we'll get on with it, shall we?

 It's time to say ciao to those little critters.
-Yep, it is time you knew how to get rid of bed bugs!
 To be brutally honest, there's absolutely nothing nice about bed bugs.
+In fact, they're the stuff of nightmares.
 Not only is the prospect of these household pests crawling all over you as you sleep pretty disturbing, but the bites that you may experience as a result of them are very unpleasant, too.
 Do not cry yourself to sleep tonight, we can help you get rid of them.

 - If you wake up in the morning with super itchy skin that you didn't have when you went to sleep, this could be a sign that you have bed bugs.
 You may also notice a rash made up of small, red spots across your body.